CPSC-1517/CPSC-1517.github.io/manuscript/webforms/tutorial-2-maptodb.md

 ### Part 2 – The Abstract Data Provider

 The data access layer of our application will be responsible for communicating with the database and passing data to and from our application.
-As part of the DAL strategy for our program, we will use Microsoft’s Enterprise Library 5.0\.
-Details for connecting to the database will be held in the web.config’s <connectionstrings> node.
+As part of the DAL strategy for our program, we will use Microsoft's Enterprise Library 5.0\.
+Details for connecting to the database will be held in the web.config's `<connectionstrings>` node.
 In addition, we will use a base class for our DAL classes that will identify the database and perform common data mapping logic for reading data from the database.

-The base class we will create in this step is named “AbstractDataProvider”.
+The base class we will create in this step is named "AbstractDataProvider".
 It will be both abstract and internal.
 It will also make use of generics to support mapping data to the CBOs.
 (This mapping of data to business entities is sometimes referred to as Hydration.)

-1. In the web site, open the web.config file and find the <connectionstrings> node.
+1. In the web site, open the web.config file and find the `<connectionstrings>` node.
 Edit this node to match the following code.

 ```xml
 <connectionstrings configsource="webConnectionStrings.config" />
 ```

-2. Right-click on the website and select “Add New Item…”.
-Select “Web Configuration File” and name the file “webConnectionStrings.config”.
+2. Right-click on the website and select "Add New Item…".
+Select "Web Configuration File" and name the file "webConnectionStrings.config".
-3. Replace the entire contents of the “webConnectionStrings.config” file to contain the following XML code.
+3. Replace the entire contents of the "webConnectionStrings.config" file to contain the following XML code.

 ```xml
 <connectionstrings>